-Due to the competitive nature of obtaining tax credit financing and limited number of affordable housing construction financing alternatives available to Affordable Housing Developers, the affordable housing component of the project has been centralized in two buildings.
-Clustering the affordable units in two buildings will also enhance the Affordable Housing Developer's efficiency in operating the project and improve the safety, security, and accessibility in providing senior services.
+Due to the competitive nature of obtaining tax credit financing and limited number of affordable housing construction financing alternatives available to Affordable Housing Developers, the affordable housing component of the project has been centralized in one building, Building 2.
+Clustering the affordable units in one building enhances the Affordable Housing Developer's efficiency in operating the project and improve the safety, security, and accessibility in providing senior services.